Baytarovski/8216-rota-planner/README.md

+> ⚠️ This project is protected by copyright.
+Unauthorized use, copying, or distribution is strictly prohibited.
+> Contact for licensing: ticked.does-7c@icloud.com

 # 8216 ABP Yetminster Weekly Rota Planner

 A custom rota planning tool for meat hygiene inspection teams at ABP Yetminster.